Wow, yet another publication featuring some of Dali's illustrations of the Divine Comedy.

 I’m only interested in the color Dalí illustrations, of which there are two.
 These are common images which are available in the tome “Dalí: The Paintings.”
 This book does have art by other notable artists like Picasso, Matisse, and de Chirico.
 If you really want this book, you can get it for about $15.

 The Autobiography of Benvenuto Cellini

 All you need to know is that the illustrations in this book are fantastic and are a must-have for any fan of Dali’s art.
 You won’t find these works compiled anywhere else.

 If you have a nice copy of this book, it is a gem in your collection.
 The cover is a deep red cloth hard cover with a gold illustration on the cover.
 Inside are numerous color and black and white illustrations.
 Several are pictured below.

-This book is fairly common, but you can pay from $25 to $75, with an average price somewhere inbetween, depending on the quality.
+This book is fairly common, and you can pay from $25 to $75, with an average price somewhere in between, depending on the quality.
 Make sure you get the “Literary Guild” version.